-The city of Istanbul has lost most of it its green space due to poor urban planning and unpermitted construction.
+The city of Istanbul has lost most of its green space due to poor urban planning and unpermitted construction.
 In the last 50 years the population of the city has exploded, growing from 1.5 million in 1960 to more than 15 million inhabitants today.
 This has led to a significant deterioration in air and water quality, and an unmitigated loss of habitat.
-One & Ortaköy is an attempt to reclaim much-needed green space and provides a compelling built example of how new construction incorporating tenets of sustainability can increase the quality of urban life.
+One & Ortaköy is an attempt to reclaim much-needed green space that provides a compelling example of how new construction incorporating the tenets of sustainability can increase the quality of urban life.

 .
 Nestled next to a hillside, the project is an iconic step forward in an area blighted by unplanned growth.

 A facade of regionally quarried sandstone wraps both buildings, providing a visually "soft” skin that blends with the natural hillside setting.
-The undulating surface treatment of the facade provides shade and opportunities for vertical vegetative plantings on alternating floors, allowing greenery to spill over balconies as hanging gardens.
+The undulating surface treatment of the facade provides shade and opportunities for vertical plantings on alternating floors, allowing greenery to spill over balconies as hanging gardens.